 (ii) Gauss` law for magnetic field:

 As we know that, an isolated magnetic pole does not exist, therefore the magnetic lines of force are the closed curves.
-Thus, the number of magnetic lines of force that enter a closed surface present in a magnetic field is same as the number of magnetic lines of force leaving that surface.
+Thus, the number of magnetic lines of force that enter a closed surface present in a magnetic field is the same as the number of magnetic lines of force leaving that surface.
 That is the net magnetic flux through a closed surface is always zero. i.e.

 (iii) Faraday`s law:

-According to the Faraday`s law the induced emf in a closed loop is
+According to the Faraday`s law, the induced emf in a closed loop is

 (iii) Ampere`s law (with Maxwell`s correction):

 As we know that, a moving charge (or current) produces a magnetic field.
-Ampere derives a relation between current and magnetic field produced by it which is called as Ampere`s law.
-According to Ampere`s law “the line integral of magnetic field along a closed curve C is equal to Mu-Zero times the net current I flowing through the area enclosed by the curve”. i.e.
+Ampere derives a relationship between current and magnetic field produced by it which is called as Ampere`s law.
+According to Ampere`s law “the line integral of the magnetic field along a closed curve C is equal to Mu-Zero times the net current I flowing through the area enclosed by the curve”. i.e.

 The above equation represents the differential form of Ampere`s law which is applicable only for the steady current.
-When we take divergence of above equation then it seems to be inconsistent for non-steady current as
+When we take the divergence of the above equation then it seems to be inconsistent for non-steady current as

 Maxwell`s equations in an isotropic dielectric medium